-Even if side effects are discovered after a drug is approved by the FDA, it’s very rare for the drug to be removed from the market.
+Even if side effects are discovered after the FDA approves a drug, it’s rare for it to be removed from the market.
 However, recalls may be issued to update the warning label.

-When the Food and Drug Administration approves a drug, the drug is approved for the specific uses only.
-Any other use of the drug is referred to as “off-label".
+When the Food and Drug Administration approves a drug, the drug is approved for specific uses only.
+Any other use of the drug is referred to as “off-label.”
 Doctors are allowed to prescribe medications “off-label” when they believe doing so is in the best interest of the patient.

-However, drug companies are not allowed to promote the product for off-label uses.
+However, drug companies cannot promote the product for off-label uses.
 This includes marketing to consumers and healthcare professionals, as well.

 Pharmaceutical companies still engage in illegal, off-label marketing of their products.
 Sometimes, they’ll go as far as paying kickbacks to doctors who will prescribe the drug off-label.